AMATH 352: Applied Linear Algebra and Numerical Analysis

 To facilitate this, you will complete assigned reading weekly.
 You will be given a combination of guiding reading questions and prompts to generate your own questions.
-These will be due by 5 pm on the due date.
 Reading responses will be submitted through Canvas and will guide and inform the class discussion of the material.

 Matlab will be used heavily in this course so you will need access to it.
 There are several ways to get access.

 - Previously-purchased temporary licenses through the UW web store will expire on July 1st.

 - Beginning this year, students may now obtain free of charge Matlab license for use on computers they own personally.
 All licenses expire at the end of the licensing year, June 30th.
 To register your UW student Mathworks account and download the software go to the UW portal at Mathworks: https://www.mathworks.com/academia/tah-portal/university-of-washington-31094417.html

 - You can alternately purchase a student edition through the UW bookstore or the Mathworks website.
 There is a basic version for $49 and a version with the most popular toolboxes for $99.
 This version of Matlab will be functional for multiple years.

 - There is Matlab access in some computer labs on campus, including the Instructional Computing Lab.